pingcap/docs/br/backup-and-restore-azblob.md

 The following is an example of backup and restore operations on Azure Blob Storage using the above two methods.
 The purpose of the operations are as follows:

-- Back up: Back up the `test` library to a place with container name `container=test` and path prefix `t1` in Azure Blob Storage.
+- Back up: Back up the database named `test` to a place with container name `container=test` and path prefix `t1` in Azure Blob Storage.
-- Restore: Restore the place with the container name `container=test` and the path prefix `t1` in Azure Blob Storage to the `test` library.
+- Restore: Restore the place with the container name `container=test` and the path prefix `t1` in Azure Blob Storage to the database named `test`.

 ### Method 1: Back up and restore using Azure AD (recommended)